chrisjbillington/parpde/README.md

 Parallel partial differential equation solver.
 Solves PDEs in parallel using MPI.
 Spatial derivatives are computed with simple finite differences and time evolution performed with forward difference methods.
+Spatial derivatives can also be computed with Fourier transforms, but this limits execution to a single process.

-Work in progress, currently only has the Laplacian operator implemented and can simulate only a single field.
+Currently only in 2D with first derivatives and second derivative operators available to 2nd, 4th or 6th order.
+Cross derivatives (d^2/dxdy) are not implemented.

 Can evolve fields in time with fourth order Runge-Kutta, or solve systems of equations with successive overrelaxation.
+Also has two Runge-Kutta variants implemented and the split-step method popular for simulating Bose-Einstein condensates (though this method requires Fourier transforms and is hence limited to a single process)

-Currently contains an example of a Bose-Einstein condensate.
+Example of a Bose-Einstein condensate included.
 The example code finds the groundstate with successive overrelaxation before printing some vortices into the condensate and evolving it in time.

 Try running the example with "mpirun -n <number of cores> python run_example.py" and then plotting it with "python plot_example.py".

-Requires python, h5py, cython, numpy, matplotlib, mpi4py and an MPI implementation.
+Requires python, numpy, scipy, h5py, cython, mpi4py an MPI implementation and matplotlib (for the plot example)